FederatedAI/FATE/cluster-deploy/README.md

 sh ./bin/eggroll.sh clustermanager start sh ./bin/eggroll.sh nodemanager start

-#Start the fate service, fateflow depends on the start of rollsite and mysql, and then start fateflow after the eggroll of all nodes is started, Otherwise, you will get stuck and report an error.
+#Start the fate service, fateflow depends on the start of rollsite and mysql.
+Make sure to start fateflow after eggroll of all nodes have been started.
+Otherwise, you will get stuck, and an error will be raised.

 source /data/projects/fate/init_env.sh
 cd /data/projects/fate/python/fate_flow